 Elizabeth Kowal, M.D. currently serves as an outpatient child psychiatrist in the Pediatric Behavioral Health Clinic at Helen Devos Children’s Hospital in Grand Rapids, MI.
 She previously served as Chief of Pediatric Behavioral Health and worked to grow the section to a more robust and vibrant model.
 Dr. Kowal completed her medical degree at Wayne State University School of Medicine.
 Clinical interests are in integrative psychiatry, tele-psychiatry, somatoform disorders and treating medically complex children; including children with autism and intellectual disabilities.
 Dr. Kowal is active in teaching, advocacy and mental health policy.
 She is a Clinical Assistant Professor at Michigan State University College of Human Medicine and core faculty for the MSU Pediatric Residency.
 She has participated in the AACAP Advocacy Day in Washington, D.C. and also served on the Michigan Autism Council.

-Chia S. Granda received her BA in Psychology and MD from the University of Hawai'i at Manoa.
-She completed her residency in Pediatrics, Adult Psychiatry, and Child and Adolescent Psychiatry in December 2010 and returned to the island of Kaua'i.
-There, she will practice outpatient Child Psychiatry and General Pediatrics.
-Chia is committed to improving access to health care for the underserved, particularly for Native Hawaiians, reducing psychiatric stigma, and involving the community in improving mental health.
-In doing so, she will address the crystal methamphetamine epidemic.
+Chia S. Granda received her BA in Psychology from the University of Hawai'i at Manoa and her MD from the John A. Burns School of Medicine in Honolulu, Hawai'i.
+She completed her residency in Pediatrics, Adult Psychiatry, and Child and Adolescent Psychiatry in December 2010 and returned home to practice on the island of Kaua'i.
+After becoming board certified in pediatrics, adult psychiatry, and child and adolescent psychiatry, she obtained a certification in trauma-focused cognitive behavioral therapy.
+She currently is the clinical director for the Kaua'i Family Guidance Center, serving youth through the department of health in close collaboration with child welfare services, department of education, and the judiciary system.
+She also continues to be committed to improving access to health care for the underserved, particularly for Native Hawaiians, reducing psychiatric stigma by practicing integrated care, and involving the community in improving mental health.
+In doing so, she also functions as a child and adolescent psychiatrist co-located in a primary care setting with pediatrics and family practice two days per week.

 Marsha Chenoweth came from the great state of Texas, where she received her MD from University of Texas Houston Medical School in 2005.
 Prior to that, she received her Bachelor of Arts degrees in Music and Plan II Honors from The University of Texas at Austin, in 2000.
 Marsha graduated from the Brown Triple Board residency in September, 2010 and is excited to be joining a Child and Adolescent Psychiatry private practice in Cranston, RI, as well as continuing to do some urgent-care pediatrics at Hasbro Children's Hospital.